rocketacademy/bootcamp3.0-docs/1-frontend/1.4-design-principles/1.4.2-web-design-basics.md

 ## Introduction

 The following is a tutorial on basic web design.
-We hope that students can apply these design principles to all projects in SWE Bootcamp and beyond.
+We hope that students can apply these design principles to all projects in Coding Bootcamp and beyond.
 You will need a (free) Udemy account to watch this video.

 {% embed url="https://www.udemy.com/course/web-design-secrets" %}